kang-cheng/fireblog/README.md

 - users

 -----------
-bug:
+to-do:
-- need to redirect to tags/cats page to get the tag/cat cloud. if visit tags/cats page directly, the data to compute font-size is not prepared.
+- check if the data is still bound to the firebase data when it's added to a new array.